 The Family Court of Australia and the Federal Circuit Court of Australia (the Courts) are leading the way in assisting families that have experienced family violence or other safety concerns to navigate the family law system.

-The Lighthouse Project is an innovative approach taken by the Courts to screen for risk, with a primary focus on improving outcomes for families involved in the family law system.
+Commencing in the Federal Circuit Court of Australia (FCC), the Lighthouse Project is an innovative approach to screen for risk, with a primary focus on improving outcomes for families involved in the family law system.

 The Lighthouse Project involves:

 Early risk screening through a secure online platform.

 Assessment and triage of cases by a specialised team, who will provide resources and safe and suitable case management.

 Referring high-risk cases to a dedicated court list, known as the Evatt List in the FCC.